I am a Wallscourt Fellow in Financial Technology at the University West of England, Bristol: UWE staff profile

 I also hold a bachelors degree in Mathematics from Keele University and a masters degree in Mathematics of Cryptography and Communication from Royal Holloway University of London.

 I am also the Cheif Technology Officer and a founding member of a blockchain tech startup Graphchain AS.

 My interests lie in various aspects of cryptography, blockchain technology, and disruptive financial technologies.
 I am interested in aspects of blockchain technology such as sustainability, energy consumption, energy trading, crime and accurate comparisons to traditional systems.

-I have also given talks and consulted on blockchain related technologies.
+I occasionally give talks and consult on blockchain related technologies.

 I am always interested to talk about potential PhD proposals.
 If you are interested in working within a similar area, feel free to get in contact.

-I am currently (Spring 2020) teaching a masters level course called The Fintech Environment at UWE.
-The course looks at both the technical side of disruptive technologies, including Blockchain, AI and Big Data.
-It also contains many guest lecturers from large and small fintech organisations, who talk about the real world aspects of fintech.
+This spring (2020) I have taught a masters level course called The Fintech Environment at UWE.
+The course looked at both the technical side of disruptive technologies, including Blockchain, AI and Big Data.
+It also contains many guest lecturers from both large and small Fintech organisations.

-This autumn (2020) I will be teaching a third year undergrad module called Fintech.
+This autumn I will be teaching a third year undergraduate module on Fintech.
 This will be similar in structure to the masters course, with some adjustments for the level.

 I have also been responsible for teaching two masters level courses at NTNU: Information Security and a newer course on Blockchain Technology and Cryptocurrencies.
 I have also been involved in teaching Information Security and Wireless security throughout my PhD.

 I have supervised numerous masters student projects.
-If you are thinking of writing a masters project that overlaps with my area, feel free to get in contact.
+If you are thinking of writing a masters project that overlaps with my area, feel free to get in touch.